AnneJ17/android-cheat-sheet/README.md

 * **What is an Intent?**

-  `Intent` is a messaging object that carries information which the Android system uses to determine which component to start plus the information that the recipient component uses in order to function properly.
+  `Intent` is a messaging object that carries information that the Android system uses to determine which component to start plus the information that the recipient component uses in order to function properly.
 Through intent, one can start a new actvity, start a service, deliver a broadcast, open a web page, camera.
   1. Explicit intent - Know both the action and the target component
   2. Implicit inetnt - Know the action (opening 3rd party components) but don't know the target component

+* **What is sticky intent?**

+  - Sticky intent: Sticks with Android, for future broadcast listeners.
+It is a broadcast from sendStickyBroadcast() method such that the intent floats around even after the broadcast, allowing others to collect data from it.
+The Android system uses sticky broadcast for certain system information.
+For example if BATTERY_LOW event occurs then that Intent will stick with Android so that any future requests for BATTERY_LOW, will return the Intent.

+* **What is PendingIntent?**

+  A pending intent is a token that you give to another application.
+That is, If you want some one to perform any Intent operation at future point of time on behalf of you, then we will use Pending Intent.
+For example, the notification manager, alarm manager or other 3rd party applications).
+This allows the other application to restore the permissions of your application to execute a predefined piece of code.

 * **Types of data that can pass in intent**
   - Primitive types - we can pass primitive types via event but have to use serializable or parcelable to pass objects.